daansteemit/steemrepair/registration.md

 *If your account has more SP you can modify settings for voting limit and voting weight with less, as long your upvote is useful.*

-With these settings your account will never fail to have a good voting power.
+With these settings, your account will never fail to have a good voting power.
-Our robot doesn't go under 80%, so yours will never fall under 90%.
+Our robot doesn't go under 80%, so yours will never fall to 90%.